EricKulchycki/Hubbub/client/README.md

 ## Available Scripts

-List of things needed to do before running.
+List of things needed to do before running if necessary.

 ### `npm install react-scripts --save`